 Cross Cultural Events

 During the year, the International Student and Study Abroad Centre hosts many events in collaboration with other student associations and university groups on campus.
 These events include International Week, International Education Week and other cross-cultural celebrations.
-Keep up-to-date on these events by visiting our website and ISSAC blog.
-We will also keep you informed through your PAWS email account.
+Keep up-to-date on these events by visiting our website, following us on facebook or reading the ISSAC blog.

 If you want more information, or if you want to get involved, please contact ISSAC.
 Your involvement is always welcome!